 National Domestic Violence Helpline - 0808 200 0247

-Free 24-hour national domestic violence helpline, run in partnership between Women's Aid and Refuge providing support for people experiencing domestic abuse and people who are concerned that others may be.
+Free 24-hour national domestic abuse helpline, run in partnership between Women's Aid and Refuge providing support for people experiencing domestic abuse and people who are concerned that others may be.

 Helpline for people concerned about their behaviour - 0808 802 4040

 Helpline for men experiencing domestic abuse – 0808 801 0327

 Respect is the UK membership organisation for work with domestic abuse perpetrators, male victims of domestic abuse and young people’s abuse in close relationships.